Andre-Williams22/DS-2.9-Technical-Seminar/final_project/README.md

 6. [Geometric Brownian Motion](https://towardsdatascience.com/simulating-stock-prices-in-python-using-geometric-brownian-motion-8dfd6e8c6b18)
 7. [Monte Carlo Method Stock Simulator with GBM and Bootstrap Sampling](https://towardsdatascience.com/simulating-stock-prices-in-python-using-geometric-brownian-motion-8dfd6e8c6b18)

+After extensive research, there appears to be a correlation with using reinforcement learning for handling probabilistic outcomes.
+Reinforcement learning heavily relies on a Markov Decision Process that helps determine that actions, states, and rewards.
+This methodology works with both a discrete and continuous time series.
+Applying reinforcement learning to stock market trend predictions is relevant because it can handle different variables that the stock market entails in a timely manner through its components.
+In addition to regular reinforcement learning, applying technical indicators and other information of stock data like news and volitility.
+Other statistical techniques have proven to be proficient in identifying patterns in that which seemed random like the stock market like geometric brownian motion.
+Brownian Motion was used by Einstein to support his thesis on subatomic particle in pollen moving around in a pattern, concluding that there's an acutal pattern within the randomness and that everything no matter how random has an underlying pattern with respect to its environment.
+Applying statistical models like GBM, MACD, RSI, and Bollingerbands can help the reinforcement agent to optimize its rewards which is maximizing profit from trades.

+This project is simply an intelligent system that can buy and sell stocks using a predefined trading strategy.
+Once the script is called it will programmatically connect to a trading platform via an API to get access to real-time data.
+Then the algorithm will buy and sell as well as implement a stop loss.
+All of this will be done in a fixed amount of time that will end up being how long the script runs.
+I should also be able to log in to the brokers’ interface and view the algorithm take positions in the market in real-time.

 ## Project Goals / Implementation Plan
 1. Find time series data for multiple stocks